Jon-AtAWS/opensearch-ml-quickstart/README.md

 ### Data Requirements

 The examples in this toolkit use the **Amazon Product Question Answering (PQA) Dataset**, which provides a rich corpus of product-related questions and answers across multiple categories.
-This dataset is particularly well-suited for demonstrating search capabilities because it contains natural language queries with corresponding contextual information.
+This dataset is particularly well-suited for demonstrating search capabilities because it contains natural language queries with corresponding answers and contextual information.
 You'll need to download this dataset from the [AWS Open Data Registry](https://registry.opendata.aws/amazon-pqa/) and extract it to the `datasets/amazon_pqa/` directory in your project root.

 ### Deployment Options